CrossyChainsaw/Portfolio/README.md

 *You design and build user-friendly, full-stack web applications.*

 ### C-Models
 I started off making an architecture for my web application.
-This gives me a good summary of what i should make.
+This gives me a good summary of what my application will look like.

 ![C-Models](https://github.com/CrossyChainsaw/Portfolio/blob/master/Assets/img/C-Models.png)